 Some examples harvested from the Internet

-Please note I have tried to attribute and if anyone feels I have it wrong or you would like links removed then send me a message.
+Please note I have tried to attribute the photographs and if anyone feels I have it wrong or you would like links removed then send me a message.

 Here is an example shown by Analog Shift.